-As you continue to learn about the advantages of solar energy, remember the number of solar panels you’ll need is just one aspect to consider.
-You’ll also want to give some thought to your solar panel options and preferences, including those related to technology, appearance, warranty, and cost.
-And, perhaps most importantly, you’ll want to work with an experienced solar installer to help navigate the process and provide a high-quality installation that will deliver the benefits of going solar right away.
+As you continue to learn about the advantages of solar energy, remember the number of solar panels you will need is one aspect.
+You will want to give some thought to your solar panel options and preferences, including those related to technology, appearance, warranty, and cost.
+Most importantly, you will want to work with an experienced solar installer to help you navigate the process and provide a high-quality installation.

-We check in with our customers to audit the production of their solar array after a year, and then again two years after installation.
-If any of our solar energy systems are found to produce less than original estimates after two years, we update them with more panels free of charge.
-To learn more about that, go here.
+Here is How it Works: We check in with our customers and audit the production of their solar array after one year, and then again after two years post-installation.
+If any of the solar energy systems installed by us are found to produce less than the original estimates, we update them by adding more panels, completely free of charge!
+To learn more about this policy and its process, you can find information here.

 The Blue Raven Solar Promise

 Blue Raven Solar was founded on the mission to make homeowners’ lives better.
 Everything we do in our daily operations is to achieve that goal in any way we can.
 Our standard of trust, efficiency, and improvement are always at the front of our processes, and we believe these values set us apart from other solar companies.